-The Health Charity, FPA, started a national campaign in 2010 to raise awareness of the problem with clever yet light-hearted posters.
+The health charity, the Family Planning Association, started a national campaign in 2010 to raise awareness of the problem with clever yet light-hearted posters.
 Using fashion adverts from the 60s and 70s, the FPA added the phrase “Remember wearing this?” and then alongside a packaged condom the posters adds, “Then remember to wear this”.

 Alongside this campaign and the media coverage, GPs are also being urged to make their patients aware of the risks.

 How to reduce the risks

 The simplest way to protect yourself against STDs, no matter what your age, is to use condoms.
 This is the only method of contraception to protect against STDs and while women may no longer be able to get pregnant, they are always susceptible to sexually transmitted diseases.

 If you’re not prepared to wear condoms, but want to have safe sex with a new partner, then the only other option is to discuss it and both gets tested for STDs.

 How to get tested

 If you’re worried you may have an STD, or if you just want to be sure you’re all clear, then it’s best to get tested.
 You have several options: you can visit your GP, local sexual health clinic or pharmacy.
 Or, if you don’t feel comfortable discussing your problem and just want to do a test in the comfort of your own home, you can order a chlamydia test online.